falling-sky/source/README.md

 Main source for falling-sky.
 Mostly  HTML, JavaScript.

-Depnds on Go 1.6.
+Depends on Go 1.6.
 Newer versions *may* work but are untested at this time.

 Depends on "fsbuilder".
 Use `make fsbuilder` to make.